Ottawa MP Yasir Naqvi 'seriously considering' run for Ontario Liberal leadership | CBC News

 "This is about making sure that Ontario remains a leader in Canada and there's a great opportunity to do so."

-No timeline for permanently replacing Del Duca has been announced but another Ottawa politician — MPP John Fraser — is the interim leader.
+No timeline for permanently replacing Del Duca has been announced.
+Another Ottawa politician — MPP John Fraser — is the interim leader.

 With files from CBC Radio's Ottawa Morning